keptn/lifecycle-toolkit/docs/docs/guides/metadata.md

 Similar to the previous step, custom metadata can also be added to application traces via the [KeptnAppContext](../reference/api-reference/lifecycle/v1beta1/index.md#keptnappcontext) custom resource.

+`KeptnAppContext` is a custom resource in Keptn that allows you to add metadata and links to traces for a specific application.
+This enables you to enrich your Keptn resources and your traces with additional information, making it easier to understand and analyze the performance of your applications.

 In the `.spec.metadata` field you can define multiple key-value pairs, which are propagated to the application trace as attributes in the same manner as for workloads.